 Are high deductibles and copays keeping you awake at night?
 Does the thought of health insurance with no deductible and no copay sound like a dream come true?
-People seeking affordable health coverage often envision this option as ideal.
+People seeking health coverage often envision this option as ideal.
 But is this scenario a dream, or is it too good to be true?

-Weighing Your Options
+Weighing Your Health Insurance Options

 While health insurance plans with no deductible, or plans with no copays, are available, the trade-off will almost certainly be higher insurance premiums.
 Premiums are the monthly, or sometimes quarterly, fee you pay to have health insurance.
 There is often an inverse relationship in fees.
 A lower cost in one area often equals a higher cost in another.
 So, having no deductible or no copay doesn’t mean you are saving a lot of money.
-Those costs will just come in a different form—like higher premiums and coinsurance.
+Those costs may just come in a different form—like higher premiums and coinsurance.

-The best way to determine if this insurance option is best for you is to estimate your healthcare expenses and determine your priorities.
+The best way to determine if this insurance option is right for you is to estimate your healthcare expenses and determine your priorities.
 The deciding factor might just be what you value more: saving on premiums, or not worrying about meeting a deductible when you access health care.

 HealthMarkets Can Help